LucianoBestia/mifi_used_data/readme.md

-# mifi
+# mifi - used data

 *Things are changing fast.
 This is the situation on 2020-03-27.*
 Read the data from the wifi status page and saves it in a database.
-Then show the use in a graph.
+Then show the used data in a graph.
 The url for the status:
 <http://192.168.225.1/cgi-bin/en-jio/mStatus.html>
-The part of the xhtml, that is interesting:
+The part of the html, that is interesting:

 ```html
 <strong id="pSentPackets">UL:</strong><br>